Karun Krishna Majumdar: World War II

-In 1943, Majumdar volunteered for a role in the European War.
+In 1943, Majumdar volunteered for a role in the European theatre.
 He arrived in England in March 1944.
-In order to serve in an operational squadron, he voluntarily relinquished his acting rank of Wing Commander and reverted to Squadron Leader.
+In order to serve in an operational squadron, he voluntarily relinquished his acting rank of wing commander and reverted to squadron leader.
 After converting to North American Mustang aircraft at 41 OTU (Operational Training Unit), Majumdar joined No. 268 Squadron RAF, a photo-reconnaissance squadron, at RAF Gatwick in early June 1944.
-268 squadron was then commanded by Sqn.
-Ldr.
-Albert S. Mann, DFC, Majumdar's old acquaintance from Burma.
+268 squadron was then commanded by Squadron Leader Albert S. Mann, DFC, an old acquaintance of Majumdar from Burma.

 In his first operational flight on 10 June 1944, he made a reconnaissance of the Seine River and carried out ground-strafing of enemy targets.
 His operational tour ended on 20 September.
-During this period of 100 days Majumdar flew 65 sorties in Mustangs and Hawker Typhoons - he preferred the former to the latter, writing in his diary "She is no lady like the Mustang, but is pretty hot stuff."
-He successfully completed two outstanding low-level photo-recce missions, one of the bridges over the Seine ("I went through an absolute hail of flak to get photographs of the rail bridge on the Seine at Rouen",he wrote), and another of the Falaise Gap in Normandy.
+During this period of 100 days, Majumdar flew 65 sorties in Mustangs and Hawker Typhoons - he preferred the former to the latter, writing in his diary that "She is no lady like the Mustang, but is pretty hot stuff."
+He successfully completed two low-level photo-reconnaissance missions, one of the bridges over the Seine ("I went through an absolute hail of flak to get photographs of the rail bridge on the Seine at Rouen", he wrote), and another of the Falaise Gap in Normandy.
 His Falaise photographs were later used by Field Marshal Bernard Montgomery in the Battle of the Falaise Pocket.
 On one occasion he got shot up and force-landed in enemy territory, but was luckily rescued.
 The Bar to his DFC was gazetted on 23 January 1945, the citation specifically mentioning the Seine missions.
-Thus he became the most highly decorated Indian pilot of World War 2.
+Thus he became the most highly decorated Indian pilot of World War II.

 Because of his superb piloting skills and indomitable spirit, Life magazine featured him in its issue of 15 May 1944 among twelve of the world's most outstanding airmen.
 His portrait was painted by the artist William Dring, Royal Academy.

 Death

 On the afternoon of 17 February 1945, Majumdar took part in a flying display at Walton, near Lahore in a Hawker Hurricane.
-The aircraft he chose had a history of snags and malfunction and he was warned by Flying Officer Harjinder Singh.
-During a dive in the aerobatic routine, the aircraft developed a snag and it crashed headlong into the ground.
+The aircraft he chose had a history of snags and malfunctions, and he was warned by Flying Officer Harjinder Singh.
+During a dive in the aerobatic routine, the aircraft developed a problem and crashed headlong into the ground.
 Majumdar died instantly.
 He was 31.

 The following epitaph appears on the marble headstone of his grave at Lahore:

-"Go, passers-by And do if you can as he did A Man's part In defence of liberty."
+"Go, passers-by / And do if you can as he did / A Man's part / In defence of liberty."